- What do I need to know about quitting?

 - Giving you something to do instead of thinking about tobacco

-You don’t need special equipment or clothing for walking, other than a pair of comfortable shoes.
+A pair of comfortable shoes is all most people need for walking.
 And most people can do it pretty much anytime.
 You can use these ideas as starting points and come up with more of your own:

 - Walk around a shopping mall